Replit vs Base44: The complete comparison guide

 Replit provides enterprise-grade protection via Microsoft Azure partnership.

-- SSO support for corporate environments.
+- SSO support for corporate environments

-- AES‑256 encryption for all workspace data.
+- AES‑256 encryption for all workspace data

-- Private deployments controlling access levels.
+- Private deployments with controlled access levels

 These layers deliver both privacy and dependability for educators and enterprise onboarding.